 Overwhelmed with gratitude towards a community filled with people Leo had never even met, the Havana Café will be offering a free Thanksgiving dinner to people in need…to community members with no family, to immigrants, so far from home, or simply to people who cannot afford to prepare their own Thanksgiving meal.
 Leo is opening his doors as a way to express how grateful he is to a place that may not be his hometown, but to a place that has now become his home.

 The Havana Café will be open from 12:00 p.m. – 4:00 p.m. on Thanksgiving day, or until Leo runs out of food.
 Offering turkey, ham, rice, beans and yucca on his holiday menu, Leo will also be serving up generous helpings of gratitude and appreciation.

 As Tri-Citians prepare for the season of giving, some register and run in the annual Gesa Credit Union Turkey Trot, which is an annual fundraiser that benefits the American Red Cross serving central and southeastern Washington.
 This family-friendly event draws an average of 3,000 festively dressed people to Kennewick’s Columbia Park to joyfully trot the one-mile or 5k distance.
 The spirits are soaring with good nature and holiday spirit as a generous and supportive community comes together once again to give back.
 Many arrive early and warm up with coffee and cocoa among friends, old and new.
-The riverfront trail is a spectacular venue for the colorful crowd who have come together once again in the essence of Thanksgiving.
+The riverfront trail is a spectacular venue for the colorful crowd who have come together once again in the essence of Thanksgiving in Tri-Cities.